 Army leadership cannot allow moral decrepitude to impair the profession.
-Senior leaders are exploring new methods and strategies to help all Army leaders recognize vulnerabilities and prevent missteps in order to maintain public respect and trust.4 The U.S. Army achieves credibility and legitimacy as a profession through trust from our society.
+Senior leaders are exploring new methods and strategies to help all Army leaders recognize vulnerabilities and prevent missteps in order to maintain public respect and trust (DA, 2013, pp. 1-2).
+The U.S. Army achieves credibility and legitimacy as a profession through trust from our society.
 Army Doctrine Reference Publication (ADRP) 1, The Army Profession, states, "Professions earn and maintain their clients' trust through effective and ethical application of expertise on behalf of the society they serve.
-Society determines whether the profession has earned the status of a noble calling and the autonomy that goes along with this status."
-ADRP 1 identifies five characteristics that leaders must uphold to maintain public trust: trust, military expertise, honorable service, esprit de corps, and stewardship of the profession.
+Society determines whether the profession has earned the status of a noble calling and the autonomy that goes along with this status" (DA, 2013, pp. 1-2).
+ADRP 1 identifies five characteristics that leaders must uphold to maintain public trust: trust, military expertise, honorable service, esprit de corps, and stewardship of the profession (pp. 1-5).
 When senior officers fail in one of these areas, society's trust in our Army erodes.

 Another larger institutional challenge is apparent.
 If subordinates knew about the unethical decisions made by their leaders in recent events, why did they not counsel and guide their bosses to prevent them from failing?
-The Army must incorporate followership classes into professional military education courses to develop effective subordinates who are better prepared to prevent senior officers from making unethical decisions.
-Education accompanied by a culture shift will lead to informed, effective followership.
+The Army must incorporate followership classes into professional military education courses to devel-